zahidulislamjewel11/learning-htmx-alipnejs-assertj-mockito/README.md

-# Spring HTMX AlpineJS POC
+# Spring HTMX AlpineJS JUnit AssertJ Mockito POC

-This project is a proof of concept (POC) for integrating the HTMX and Alpine.js libraries with a Spring Boot application.
-It showcases how these libraries can be used to enhance the frontend experience with minimal JavaScript code.
+This project is a proof of concept (POC) for integrating the HTMX and Alpine.js libraries with a Spring Boot application, utilizing JUnit, AssertJ, and Mockito for testing.
+It showcases how these libraries can be used to enhance the frontend experience with minimal JavaScript code and demonstrates effective testing strategies.

 ## Project Structure